ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: voltage_level

     Specifies the voltage level, in volts, that the device attempts to generate on the specified channel(s).
-    This attribute is applicable only if the NIDCPOWER_ATTR_OUTPUT_FUNCTION attribute is set to NIDCPOWER_VAL_DC_VOLTAGE.
+    This attribute is applicable only if the :py:data:`nidcpower.Session.output_function` attribute is set to :py:data:`~nidcpower.OutputFunction.DC_VOLTAGE`.
-    NIDCPOWER_ATTR_OUTPUT_ENABLED attribute for more information about enabling the output channel.
+    :py:data:`nidcpower.Session.output_enabled` attribute for more information about enabling the output channel.
-    Valid Values: The valid values for this attribute are defined by the values you specify for the  NIDCPOWER_ATTR_VOLTAGE_LEVEL_RANGE attribute.
+    Valid Values: The valid values for this attribute are defined by the values you specify for the  :py:data:`nidcpower.Session.voltage_level_range` attribute.